 I would also like to thank Somerset’s farmers who are hugely helpful in supporting the Council’s winter services, by taking on snow ploughing duties when conditions become challenging.

-Daily gritting updates will be posted on Travel Somerset’s Twitter and Facebook channels throughout winter.
+Daily gritting updates will be posted on Travel Somerset’s X (formerly Twitter) and Facebook pages throughout winter.

 Some answers to commonly asked questions:

-We undertake gritting when the road surface temperatures are forecasted to fall below 1°C and there is an expectation of ice or snow.
-Precautionary gritting occurs before ice forms, which usually means our teams are out in the evening or early morning.
+The Council undertakes gritting when the road surface temperatures are forecasted to fall below 1°C and there is an expectation of ice or snow.
+Precautionary gritting occurs before ice forms, which usually means teams are out in the evening or early morning.

-In the case of snow, we have pre-established plans and work alongside emergency services and partners to clear the roads as quickly as possible.
-Our gritters can be fitted with snowploughs, and we also have agreements with farmers and snowplough operators to remove snow on our behalf.
-We give priority to our primary network and then move on to clear secondary and minor networks as resources permit.
+In the case of snow, pre-established plans and work alongside emergency services and partners help to clear the roads as quickly as possible.
+The Council’s gritters can be fitted with snowploughs, and it also has agreements with farmers and snowplough operators to remove snow.
+Priority is given to the primary network, then secondary and minor networks are cleared as resources permit.

-We can’t treat every road, as there aren’t enough gritters, drivers and depot staff to make this cost-efficient.
-However, we are carrying on our work with parish councils to fill roadside grit bins on request and are continuing to run a community-led snow warden scheme.
+There aren’t enough gritters, drivers and depot staff to make treating every road cost-efficient.
+However, Somerset Council is working with parish councils to fill roadside grit bins on request and is continuing to run a community-led snow warden scheme.

-This winter we are working with a new specialist contractor, Kier to help make roads safer with the two new vehicles as part of its 23-gritter fleet.
-Look out for the two new road gritters which are being named by Somerset school students.
-We have asked local schools to take part in the creative competition to name our new road gritters.
-Watch this space for news on the names.
+This winter, the Council is working with a new specialist contractor, Kier, to help make roads safer with 2 new vehicles as part of its 23-gritter fleet.
+Look out for the new road gritters which have been named by Somerset school students.
+The Council asked local schools to take part in the creative competition to name the new road gritters, see the following news article: ‘Pupils roll out the red carpet for Spready Mercury’.

 2 members of the council's road gritting team stood in from of a gritter lorry